 If you have any questions or comments, please contact Wenxian Zhang, Your Librarian.

-Academic Search Ultimate offers an extensive collection of peer-reviewed journals, magazines, reports, books, and videos covering various subjects like astronomy, engineering, health, law, mathematics, and more.
-It's a comprehensive resource for scholars in many fields.
+Provides collections of peer-reviewed journals, magazines, reports, books, and videos covering various subjects like astronomy, engineering, health, law, mathematics, and more.

 JSTOR is a digital library of academic journals, books, images, and primary sources.

-Articles from scholarly journals, popular magazines and newspapers, in many different subject areas.
+Provides access to articles from scholarly journals, popular magazines and newspapers, in many different subject areas.

 One of the most challenging aspects of finding reliable sources can be determining exactly what kind of source you're looking at.
 In many cases, you will need to be using only articles from scholarly journals for your research.
 How do you know if something is a scholarly journal?
 The table below gives some basic criteria you can use to distinguish between scholarly and non-scholarly sources.